-The Kohler® OnCue® Plus Generator Management System is now included with the generator set.
-The OnCue® Plus System allows monitoring and control of your generator set from your home or other location with Internet access using a computer or mobile device.
+The OnCue® Plus Generator Management System comes included with your generator and allows monitoring and control of your generator set from a personal computer, smart phone, or tablet.
 OnCue® Plus can be configured to send email or text message notifications in the event of a generator set fault.
+See the OnCue® Plus Software Operation Manual, for software instructions.